brandevwork/angular-pwa-arcgis-multimaps/README.md

 ## :books: General info

+* Common pages: About - info. about the app, Contact - info. about the author
 * [Progressive Web App (PWA)](https://firt.dev/pwa-2021/) capability added.
 The PWA is still evolving and I believe worth including in an app but needs to be kept up to date
 * [ArcGIS API for Javascript CDN](https://developers.arcgis.com/javascript/latest/guide/get-api/#cdn) link in `esri-map` component.
 * [ArcGIS for Developers](https://developers.arcgis.com/) offers a full suite of tools and resources to build mapping and analytics solutions.
 Use ArcGIS APIs to create location-based applications for web, desktop, and mobile devices.